 More than three million Americans suffer the physical and psychological effects of lymphedema, a condition that can occur when an insufficient or damaged lymph system fails to drain lymph fluid from the tissues of the body.
 Lymphedema can lead to severe swelling and pain in the extremities.

-The Lymphedema Program at Holy Cross Hospital aims to reduce the swelling and pain associated with lymphedema and to educate the patient to monitor, maintain, and improve his or her condition throughout his or her lifetime.
+The Lymphedema Program at Holy Cross Hospital aims to reduce the swelling and pain associated with lymphedema and to educate patients to monitor, maintain, and improve their condition throughout their lifetime.
+Clinicians that provide lymphedema services at Holy Cross Hospital include physical therapists, physical therapist assistants, occupational therapists and occupational therapist assistants.

 Treatment for lymphedema may include the following: